rpt27-sdc-ldap/reviews-service/README.md

 * The Server with endpoints is in Server/server.js

-## Usage

-* The two endpoints available are books/:id/reviews and /reviews/carouselReviews.
-The working endpoint for rendering reviews is books/:id/reviews.
-The currently non implemented path for carousel reviews is /reviews/carouselReviews.
+* The two endpoints available are books/:id/reviews and /reviews/carouselReviews

 * send <GET> request to http://yourEC2Instance:4001/books/:id/reviews
 * returns multiple review objects per id